ttotenberg-ld/ld-guarded-release-runner/README.md

 - Configurable metrics simulation for latency, errors, and business conversions
 - **Configurable flag evaluation rate** - Control the rate of flag evaluations from 0.1 to 100 per second
 - Automatic detection of guarded rollouts
+- **Supports all flag types** - Works with boolean flags, multivariate flags, and AI configs - automatically identifies control and treatment variations
 - Configuration via UI with local storage persistence
 - **One-click LaunchDarkly resource creation** - Easily create flag and metrics in LaunchDarkly

 ## What does it do?

-It sends metric events to a LaunchDarkly flag to be measured in Release Guardian.
-With the default setup, the flag serving the treatment variation will over time show regressions in `latency` and increases in `error-rate`, along with improvements in `conversion` metrics.
+It sends metric events to a LaunchDarkly flag (boolean, multivariate, or AI config) to be measured in Release Guardian.
+The simulator automatically identifies control and treatment variations from your experiment's baseline configuration.
+With the default setup, the treatment variation will over time show regressions in `latency` and increases in `error-rate`, along with improvements in `purchase-completion` metrics.
 Release Guardian will detect these changes and take the action you define during setup.

 ## Prerequisites